-For the first time, all the rivers and streams in New Brunswick, Nova Scotia, PEI, and eastern Quebec have been mapped (along with those that feed into New Brunswick and Quebec from the northern U.S.) and the information is being made available to the public online.
+For the first time, all the rivers and streams in New Brunswick, Nova Scotia, PEI, and eastern Quebec have been mapped (along with those that feed into New Brunswick and Quebec from the northern U.S.).
+This information is being made available online to the public.

 The first of its kind, the project includes information about rivers and streams that will help ensure the protection of vulnerable habitats and the species that live there.
 The research behind this project helps to classify different stream and river ecosystems (size, temperature, alkalinity, etc.) in these areas.
 It is a “connectivity tool” that helps prioritize where blocked culverts and obsolete dams can be removed or restored to benefit fish and other aquatic wildlife.
 It also can be used to help identify any stressors on a waterbody that can negatively impact freshwater health.

 According to Josh Noseworthy, director of science for NCC’s Atlantic Region, this project can assist municipal and provincial planners, watershed organizations and anyone else working to protect habitat for fish and other aquatic wildlife.
 It is his hope that the information available in this project will be widely used as conservationists consider how climate change and other threats might impact streams and rivers in the future.